vivienleonard/vivienleonard.github.io/_portfolio/project2.md

   thumbnail: assets/img/portfolio/02.jpg
 ---

-Implementation of the MVP and lead of the solution architecture.
+Implementation of the MVP and leadership in solution architecture.

 {:.list-inline}
 - Date: 2021